youssefelmougy/cryptoml/index.md

   <img src="https://raw.githubusercontent.com/youssefelmougy/cryptoml/master/histograms.png" width="400" />
 </p>

 PCA was applied to the small data set to reduce the text data features we had significantly.
+This data set included text data of 30 memecoins and 50 non-memecoins.
 Despite the success of this implementation, we still found this data to be ultimately useless since the data plotted showed insignificant differences between the two groupings.
 There were a couple of noisy data within the graph but the we didn’t use the information gained from this to help classify our data.

 <p float="left" align="middle">
   <img src="https://raw.githubusercontent.com/youssefelmougy/cryptoml/master/pca3D.png" width="400" />